ooni/probe-cli/docs/design/dd-001-oonimkall.md

 We currently don't have plans for replacing other MK APIs.
 We will introduce new APIs specifically tailored for our OONI needs, but they will be out of scope with respect to the main goal of this design document.

+## measurement_kit command line client

+We will replace the `measurement_kit` CLI tool with a CLI tool named `miniooni`, which will use the ~same set of CLI flags for QA reasons.

 ## History